NASA scientists hope singing trees could help us reach another planet

 A spacecraft in low-Earth orbit singing a duet with trees down on Earth sounds like a scene out of a bizarre science fiction film.
-But if a group of NASA scientists and artists have their way, it'll be a real-life collaboration lasting two centuries.
+But if a group of NASA scientists and artists have their way, it'll be a real-life collaboration lasting 200 years.

-"As the light, water and temperature at the tree change, so does the tune, the volume, and the actual sound of the song," says Julia Christensen, president of the Space Song Foundation, which stands at the intersection of science, art and design.
+"As the light, water and temperature at the trees change, so does the tune, the volume and the actual sound of the song," says Julia Christensen, president of the Space Song Foundation, which stands at the intersection of science, art and design.

 "In the short term, we hear shifts in the song as day turns to night, as clouds pass over the tree, as seasons change, etc.," adds Christensen, chair of the studio art program at Oberlin College.
 "But over the very long term -- decades or centuries -- we will hear major global shifts in climate and other changes on our planet."